For a trip to Tanzania, you need a visa. We will guide you through the different eVisa categories and help you apply for your travel permit.

 You must have the required documents for an eVisa for Tanzania ready during the application process and your entry.
 These include:

 If you are traveling to Tanzania together with children, you must include them in your eVisa application if they do not have their own passports.
 First name, last name, and date of birth will be requested.
-Children with their own passports need to have their own visa application.
+Children with their own passports need to have their own visa applications.

 Suppose you are traveling to Tanzania alone with minors.
 In that case, you must carry a notarized letter signed jointly by the legal guardians, including copies of the identity cards, in which the minor gives their consent to travel.

-Travelers from Afghanistan, Azerbaijan, Bangladesh, Chad, Djibouti, Ethiopia, Equatorial Guinea, Eritrea, Iran, Iraq, Kazakhstan, Kyrgyzstan, Lebanon, Mali, Mauritania, Niger, Nigeria, Pakistan, Palestine, Senegal, Sierra Leone, Somalia, Somaliland, Sri Lanka, Tajikistan, Turkmenistan, and Uzbekistan require a "Referred Visa" to enter Tanzania.
+Travelers from Afghanistan, Azerbaijan, Bangladesh, Chad, Djibouti, Ethiopia, Equatorial Guinea, Eritrea, Iran, Iraq, Kazakhstan, Kyrgyzstan, Lebanon, Mali, Mauritania, Niger, Nigeria, Pakistan, Palestine, Senegal, Sierra Leone, Somalia, Somaliland, Sri Lanka, Syria, Tajikistan, Turkmenistan, and Uzbekistan require a "Referred Visa" to enter Tanzania.

 This remittance visa is a special permit issued by the Commissioner of Immigration Services in Tanzania and requires the submission of specific documents.